Machine Learning Models to Consider for Your CDP

 Requirements to consider

 Reviewing which ML-powered CDP is best for your organization involves weighing not just the use cases it supports or the kinds of models it includes.
-Other considerations include but are not limited to:
+Other considerations include:

-- Automation.
+• Automation.
 Do you need a CDP that automates the creation of ML models, or do you need it to automate other ML-related tasks, such as exploring training sets or data preparation?
-Parse which automation tasks require machine learning and which may be handled by other components of the CDP or other tools included in your martech stack.
+Parse which automation tasks require machine learning and which may be handled by other components of the CDP or other tools included in your marketing technology (martech) stack.

 Where to go from here